 As stated earlier, the average household consumes around 11,000 kWh of electrical energy in British Columbia.

-In Vancouver, if you install a 1 kW solar system, it will generate approximately 1007 kWh of electrical energy per year.
-To meet your yearly demand, you need to install a 10.92 kW solar system in your Vancouver house.
+In Dawson Creek, if you install a 1 kW solar system, it will generate approximately 1007 kWh of electrical energy per year.
+To meet your yearly demand, you need to install a 10.92 kW solar system in your Dawson Creek house.
 This will cost you around $27,965.
 For this costing, your savings will be $27,965* 7% PST= $1958.

-That is, on average in Vancouver, if you pay $27,965 you can save $1958 as an incentive.
+That is, on average in Dawson Creek, if you pay $27,965 you can save $1958 as an incentive.
 Savings vary by city in British Columbia.

 To get an accurate cost estimation for your BC home, you should contact a solar service contractor.
 They will provide you with all the relevant information about the cost that you need to consider before installing a solar system.